Abhijeetkur/Git-And-GitHub-Commands/README.md

 # Git-and-github-commands
-Added all github commands that are required
+Added all git and github commands that are required